PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

 ## Description

-This Project is part of Data Science Nanodegree Program by Udacity.
+This Project is part of Self Driving Cars Nanodegree Program by Udacity.
 The goal of the project is to deploy a model with different hyperparameters and augmentations to train a neural network for detecting and classifying objects which is one of the crucial subject in autonomous driving.
 This deployment is done using tensorflow object detection API for detecting 3 classes of vehicles, pedestrians and cyclists.

 ### Data